Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/README.md

 To configure your user acount run `dit user`.
 You will be prompted to enter in your username, music preference and the ip address of the server.
 A `.client_config` containing a file called `user` will be created in the same directory that `dit` is installed in.
 If your information or choices change, `dit user` will override the previous user configuration.

-To make a directory a dit repo, run `dit init`.
+To make a directory a dit repo, run `dit init` inside the repo.
+This will make a repo on the server and create the nececary .dit directory with a commits and staging folder.

-build with make build

-run server with ./server

-alias dit if you would like
+To pull from a repo, cd into the repo and then run either `dit pull` or `dit download && dit build`

+To push your .dit directory run `dit push`

+To stage a file for commiting run `dit add <file>`

+To commit run `dit commit`